frode-sandnes/table-magnify-exp-2026/README.md

-# Acessible tables for magnifier user - companion resourses
+# Accessible tables for magnifier user - companion resources

-This is the comanion resources to the paper:
+This is the companion resources to the paper:

-> Frode Eika Sandness, Nusrat Akter, I. Scott Mac-Kenzie: Improving the Accessibility of Web Tables for Magnifier Users with Annotations and Crumbs.
+> Frode Eika Sandness, Nusrat Akter, I. Scott MacKenzie: Improving the Accessibility of Web Tables for Magnifier Users with Annotations and Crumbs.
 In: ICCHP 2026, Computers Helping People with Special Needs, 20th International Conference, LNCS, Springer, In press (2026).

-The paper explores two visual emellishments for making tables more accessible to magnifier users.
+The paper explores two visual embellishments for making tables more accessible to magnifier users.

 ## Trying the magnification embellishments